real-logic/benchmarks/scripts/aeron/README.md

-All benchmarks require two nodes: "client" and "server", where "client" is the `uk.co.real_logic.benchmarks.remote.LoadTestRig` that uses one of the `uk.co.real_logic.benchmarks.remote.MessageTransceiver` implementation under the hood and the "server" is the remote node that pipes messages through.
+All benchmarks require two nodes: "client" and "server", where "client" is the `uk.co.real_logic.benchmarks.remote.LoadTestRig` that uses one of the `uk.co.real_logic.benchmarks.remote.MessageTransceiver` implementations under the hood, and the "server" is the remote node that pipes messages through.
 NOTE: It is advised to have "client" and "server" run on different machines.